Etch E-sign

 Redirect the user to the resulting URL, or embed the URL in an iframe.
 If you have set up the signer's redirectURL

-, they will be redirected back to your app when they are finished signing their documents.
+, they will be redirected back to your app when they are finished signing or are ready to download their documents.

 Recommended flow